Edit

 • Other derived data formats

-Additionally, STAC can be used with existing and emerging cloud-native data formats such as Cloud Optimized GeoTIFFs (COGs) and GeoParquet.
+Additionally, you can use STAC with existing and emerging cloud-native data formats such as Cloud Optimized GeoTIFFs (COGs) and GeoParquet.

 Since its release in 2018, many organizations quickly adopted STAC to organize their spatial data.
 These organizations include satellite operators, government agencies, civil society groups, and commercial companies.